5th International Helmut Deutsch Lied Competition

 Application

-The International Helmut Deutsch Lied Competition is a competition for singers until the age of 32 years (born on or after 11.Sept.
-1990).
+The International Helmut Deutsch Lied Competition is a competition for singers until the age of 32 years (born on or after September 8th 1993).
 A pianist can be signed up along with the singer.
-If no accompanying pianist is stated on the application form, an mdw pianist will be assigned.
+If no accompanying pianist is stated on the application form, our official Pianist Andreas Fröschl will be assigned.
 (Pianists cannot apply without a singer.)
-Pianists up to age 32 (born on or after 11.Sept.
-1990) can participate in the awarding of special prizes if they send the requested additional documents and have paid the application fee.
-The application term for the competition is from 05th April 2023 until 12th August 2023.
+Pianists up to age 32 (born on or after September 8th 1993) can participate in the awarding of special prizes if they send the requested additional documents and have paid the application fee.
+The application term for the competition is from 1st March 2025 until 20th August 2025.

-• separate profile picture (high quality, if possible 300 dpi/color)
+- separate profile picture (high quality, if possible 300 dpi/color, vertical format)

 Same conditions and deadlines apply to pianists who register for the special prizes.